ARTICLE I. NAME

 (a) Only Voting Members or distinguished professionals approved by the Board, are eligible for election or appointment as an Officer or member of the Board of Directors of the AAT.

-(b) No Officer or member of the Board may be an employee of a commercial business likely to conflict with the business of the AAT.
+(b) No Officer or member of the Board may be an employee of a commercial business likely to conflict with the Mission of the AAT.
 They may, however, be employed in a non-exclusive and non-restrictive consulting capacity by commercial organizations.
 All Officers and members shall comply with the AAT Conflict of Interest policy.

 Section 7.–Rights and Duties of Officers and Directors.